microprediction/timemachines/README.md

     a forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
 However the *caller* is expected to maintain state from one invocation (data point) to the next.

-   - **Simple tuning** with [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/tuning/hyper.py) facilitated by [HumpDay](https://github.com/microprediction/humpday), which provides a one-line canonical use of scipy.optimize, ax-platform, hyperopt, optuna, platypus, pymoo, pySOT, skopt, dlib, nlopt, bayesian-optimization, nevergrad and more.
+   - **Simple tuning** with [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/tuning/hyper.py) facilitated by [HumpDay](https://github.com/microprediction/humpday), which provides canonical functional use of scipy.optimize, ax-platform, hyperopt, optuna, platypus, pymoo, pySOT, skopt, dlib, nlopt, bayesian-optimization, nevergrad and more.